 - “Mental health problems such as depression, anxiety, stress, and insomnia are among the most common reasons for individuals to seek treatment with complementary therapies such as yoga.
 Yoga encourages one to relax, slow the breath and focus on the present, shifting the balance from the sympathetic nervous system and the flight-or-fight response to the parasympathetic system and the relaxation response.
 The latter is calming and restorative; it lowers breathing and heart rate, decreases blood pressure, lowers cortisol levels, and increases blood flow to the intestines and vital organs.”
 Source: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3193654/

-There are likely hundreds of many more benefits of practicing yoga regularly, but hopefully those are enough to inspire you to get started with beginner yoga for men!
+There are likely hundreds more benefits of practicing yoga regularly, but hopefully those are enough to inspire you to get started with beginner yoga for men!

 Should men do yoga?

 Is yoga an effective workout?
 Is yoga religious?
 Do you have to be flexible to do yoga?
 (Common questions men new to yoga have)

 Those are just a few of the questions that I hear when it comes to whether or not a man thinks he should do yoga.
 I’ll address these questions (and more) in the section below.

 Is Yoga Religious?

 - No, it’s not religious.
 Lots of guys are concerned that yoga conflicts with their religious beliefs.
 It’s true that yoga and Hinduism share common themes, but yoga is not Hinduism.
 And the way that yoga is practiced in a studio isn’t religious.
 Many classes do incorporate some aspects of spirituality, but if that makes you uncomfortable, then find a class that doesn’t incorporate spirituality.
 Man Flow Yoga is one type of yoga that is strictly fitness-based.
 (It’s no different than attending a group fitness class or watching a follow-along workout video on a DVD.)